 Directed graphical models are particularly amenable to a generative process perspective.
 Because they are acyclic graphs, one can simply follow the flow of the nodes, iteratively generating each random variable conditional on its parents.
 As we mentioned above, information about the distribution of observations flows through the graph.
 Again, notice the theme of message passing.
-(Undirected graphical models do not as easily lend themselves to an interpretable generative process.)
+(Undirected graphical models do not lend themselves as easily to a stage-wise generative process.)